 Thank you.

 Dr. Micah Dyer, Superintendent

-My child and I have received a copy of the Cuero ISD Student Code of Conduct and

-Handbook for the 2021-2022 school year.
-I understand the handbook contains inform may need during the school year and understand that students will be held accountable be subject to the disciplinary consequences outlined in the Student Code of Conduct . regarding the handbook or the Code of Conduct, I should direct those questions to the campus. nation that my child and I e for their behavior and will If I have any questions
+My child and I have received a copy of the Cuero ISD Student Code of Conduct and Handbook for the 2023-2024 school year.
+I understand the handbook contains informay need during the school year and understand that students will be held accountable subject to the disciplinary consequences outlined in the Student Code of Conduct . regarding the handbook or the Code of Conduct, I should direct those questions to the campus.
+If I have any questions

-Print name of student:
+Print name of student: -

-Signature of student:
+Signature of student: -

 Print name of parent:

-Signature of parent:
+Signature of parent: -

 Date:

-School: -
+School:

 Grade level: